WTJEE/mongo-configs/.github/wiki/Message-Classes.md

 Complete guide to creating multilingual message systems with MongoDB Configs API.

+Note
+- This page previously showed positional placeholders like {0}, {1}.
+The current API uses named placeholders only: {name}, {coins}, etc. Pass placeholders as key–value pairs ("name", value, ...) or a Map.
+- For the authoritative, minimal guide see [[Messages-API]].

 ## 🌍 Basic Message Class

 ### Simple Message Class